themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 Each PID consists of a *prefix* which is linked to an administratory domain (e.g. a journal) and a *suffix*.
 The prefix is handed out by an issuer such as CNRI for handle or DataCite for DOIs.
 Once you are admin of a prefix, you can register as many data objects as you want by extending the prefix with a suffix.
 Note, that the suffixes need to be unique for each data object.
 The epic client helps you with that.

+## Managing PIDs
-## How do repositories create PIDs for data objects?
+How do repositories create PIDs for data objects?
-## How can you create a PID for your own data objects?
+How can you create a PID for your own data objects?

+#### Example workflow
 1. Obtain a prefix from an resolver admin
 2. Set up internet connection to the PID server with a client
 3. Create a PID
 4. Link PID and location of the data object

+#### Training machine
+pid-training.eudat-sara.vm.surfsara.nl

 All commands below are python commands unless indicated otherwise.
+The epicclient.py can be fount in */opt/PIDs/* on the training machine.

 In the tutorial below we will work with a test handle server located at SURFsara.
 That means the PIDs we create are not resolvable via the global handle resolver nor the DOI resolver.

-For resolving PIDs please use:
+#### For resolving PIDs please use:
 `http://epic3.storage.surfsara.nl:8001`

 ### Import necessary libraries: